bhoptee/trueman-chiro/src/pages/index.md

         url: /about/
   - type: section_features
     background: gray
-    subtitle: "The clinic is closed for annual leave until Tuesday 28th May.
+    subtitle: "The clinic is closed for annual leave between 18th-27th May, opening on Tuesday 28th May.
 Online booking is availalbe. "
   - type: section_features
     title: ""
     section_id: ""